GoblinArchives/LiminalHorror/Adventure Writing Resources.md

 - Monster of the Week
 - Mothership 1e
 - Triangle Agency

+## Mystery Framework
+In the original SRD there was a Mystery Framework and accompanying example included.
+These can be found in the Mystery Framework page: [https://liminalhorrorrpg.com/framework/](https://liminalhorrorrpg.com/framework/)

 ## Empty Rooms: Architecture and HORROR
 Empty Rooms: Architecture and Horror - In this panel, Stella Joy (Rimbound Transmissions for Mothership), Logan Dean (The Company), Sean McCoy (Mothership), and Goblin Archives (Liminal Horror) discuss how architecture can play a pivotal part in horror (especially in ttrpgs).